-When you entered the Church it was quiet, and an atmosphere of piety and lingering incense permeated it: subdued, but not dark, it was an alternating array of light and shadows, lingering angelic song and immense silence — consonant with the souls of the sinners who sought refuge there.
+When you entered the Church, it was quiet, and an atmosphere of piety and lingering incense permeated it: subdued, but not dark, it was an alternating array of light and shadows, lingering angelic song and immense silence — consonant with the souls of the sinners who sought refuge there.
 Light filtered in through beautiful, painstakingly made stained glass.
 Sometimes the sun would highlight your face in a stroke of yellow, red, or blue as it slowly, majestically, moved across the windows with the Mass.
 Pews and kneelers fell to the floor with a dull thud as each soul entered to pray.
 Beautifully artistic Stations of the Cross lined each side of the aisles.
 In front of you, unmistakably is the High Altar and the Crucifix — and Christ is fixed to it.

 the stylized (the forbidden ...

 portraying a welcoming Christ with outstretched

 hands detached from the Cross

 He died on it!

 Modernism, we see, infected not only schizophrenic visual presentations spuriously called “art” throughout the Church, but these very presentations themselves appear to further and foster the doctrines of the Modernists — and we must remember, despite its constant suppression since Vatican II — that Modernism is the “Synthesis of all Heresies” condemned in the Encyclicals Lamentabili Sane, and Paschendi Dominici Gregis by Pope St. Pius X in 1907.
 2 Since Vatican II, however, nothing is too ugly or too profane to be called “modern”: whether it is art, theology, liturgy, and nominally Catholic literature.
 The “Windows and doors were flung open” by Pope John the XXIII when he convened the Second Vatican Council in 1962 and the World rushed in as the Faithful ran out.
 The result?
 Priests, nuns, sisters, Religious brothers and sisters, leaving the Church en masse while the seminaries are empty and the majority of Novus Ordo priests are now elderly and soon-to-be-retired — and as parishes become priestless, even these retired and infirm priests must be brought in — to have a Mass at all.
 Mass attendance, we know, is at a historical low — and dwindling as the largely aged parishioners die.

-The Vatican subsequently issued official Stamps of Martin Luther, piously portrayed, together with his statue now in the Vatican itself among the statues of the Saints.
-Martin Luther is an arch-heresiarch that split the unity of the Holy Catholic Church and has always been considered so in Catholic teaching — until Francis.
+The stamps piously portrayed, together with his statue now in the Vatican itself among the statues of the Saints.
+Martin Luther is an arch-heresiarch who split the unity of the Holy Catholic Church and has always been considered so in Catholic teaching — until Francis.
 His split from Rome resulted in a thousand Protestant sects increasingly divided among and in contention with themselves to this day.

 Under the heretical papacy of Francis, Luther — the profane instigator of this thousand-fold division — is now held up to Catholics as a paradigm ...